compulim/react-chain-of-responsibility/README.md

 For example, in a chat UI, the middleware is used to influence how the message bubble is rendered, say, a text message vs. an image vs. a hidden message.

 The message bubble is responsible to render its timestamp.
-However, if timestamp grouping is enabled, timestamps in some bubbles will not be rendered because it is rendered by their neighboring bubbles.
+However, if timestamp grouping is enabled, timestamps in some bubbles will not be rendered if its neighboring bubble render the timestamp.
 This is also true for avatar grouping.

 At component build-time (with the request object), it is not known if a message bubble should render its timestamp or not.
 This is because we do not know their neighbors yet.
 At render-time (with props), because all components are prepared, we can start telling each message bubble if they should render their timestamp.